Radio Televisyen Malaysia: Digital platforms

-RTM Klik (formerly MyKlik and RTM Mobile, launched on 18 April 2012) is RTM's Over-the-top media service (OTT).
-It covers viewers across multiple devices such as computers, tablets, smartphones.
+RTMKlik (formerly MyKlik and RTM Mobile) is RTM's Over-the-top media service (OTT).
+Launched on 18 April 2012, it covers viewers across multiple devices such as computers, tablets, smartphones.
 The service's website contains all RTM television channels and radio stations, as well as online parliament streaming channel RTM Parlimen and audio podcasts.

 On 19 April 2013, RTM announced an online alternative new channel called Portal 1News to complement its TV1 and TV2 news bulletins, which was launched in August 2013.
 The channel was hosted on the 1news.rtm.gov.my portal and provided news in video format in four-hour intervals from 9am to 10pm daily.

 RTM Parlimen, launched on 1 July 2013, broadcasts the parliamentary session from Monday to Thursday from 10 am to 1 pm (or later) in the morning session and from 2.30 pm to 5.30 pm (or later) in the evening session.
-Apart from RTM Klik, RTM Parlimen can also be watched through the RTM Parlimen page channel.
+Apart from RTMKlik, RTM Parlimen can also be watched through the RTM Parlimen page channel.

-RTM Klik has also introduced a Free Ad-Supported Streaming Television (FAST) channel called "Saluran Feeling Feeling" in 2025.
-This new addition offers a continuous stream of curated entertainment, reinforcing RTMKlik's commitment to accessible and diverse digital content.
+RTMKlik has also introduced a Free Ad-Supported Streaming Television (FAST) channel called "Saluran Feeling Feeling" in 2025.
+This new addition supposedly offers a continuous stream of entertainment, reinforcing RTMKlik's commitment to accessible and diverse digital content.